mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 The `texture_preload_list.txt` is designed to tell Team Fortress 2 which textures to load on startup.
-Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
-Preloaded textures should be common enough to warrant the extra startup time and memory usage.
+~~Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
+Preloaded textures should be common enough to warrant the extra startup time and memory usage.~~ Currently, mastercomfig removes all textures from this list in order to increase FPS and reduce memory usage.

 #### Client precache

 This is similar to the texture preload list, but it is for sounds and models.
-Also similarly to the texture preload list, strip any nonexistent entries and then add your chages, making sure that the entries in the precache are common enough to warrant the extra startup time and memory usage.
+~~Also similarly to the texture preload list, strip any nonexistent entries and then add your chages, making sure that the entries in the precache are common enough to warrant the extra startup time and memory usage.~~ Currently, mastercomfig removes all but the UI models from this file in order to increase FPS and reduce memory usage.

 #### Shader cache